The Constitution of the Student Congress

 - Article 1: Membership

-1.1 The Student Congress will consist of a President, Vice-President, Controller, Controller- elect, Secretary, Parliamentarian, and a body of elected representatives from the classes and representative districts defined in Appendix A.
+1.1 The Student Congress will consist of a President, Vice-President, Chief of Staff, Controller, Controller- elect, Chief of Culture and Inclusion, Chief of Culture and Inclusion-elect, Chief of Public Affairs and Marketing, Secretary, and a body of elected representatives from the classes and representative districts defined in Appendix A.

-1.2 The President, Vice-President, Controller and Controller-elect will be desigated as the Executive Board.
+1.2 The President, Vice-President, Chief of Staff, Controller and Controller-elect, Chief of Culture and Inclusion, and Chief of Culture and Inclusion-elect will be designated as the Executive Board.

-1.3 The Class Representatives will be designated as the Cabinet.
+1.3 The Executive Board in addition to Class Representatives, the Chief of Public Affairs and Marketing, and Secretary will be designated as the Cabinet.

-1.4 The Vice-President, Controller, Controller-elect, Class Representatives, Secretary, Parliamentarian (as per article 8.6), and the District Representatives will comprise the voting membership of the Student Congress.
+1.4 The Vice-President, Chief of Staff, Controller, Controller-elect, Chief of Culture and Inclusion, Chief of Culture and Inclusion-elect, Class Representatives, Chief of Public Affairs and Marketing, Secretary, and the District Representatives will comprise the voting membership of the Student Congress.

 - Article II: The President